 Ginger ale is a ginger flavoured pop that has not been fermented.
 My bet is that it’s a modern, shelf-stable version of the more traditional ginger beer.

-Homemade ginger beer is made using the ginger bug.
-The ginger bug is a free-range yeast culture that made from sugar and ginger.
-It’s easy to catch the ginger bug at home so you can make your own, traditional and probiotic ginger beer!
+Homemade ginger beer is made using the ginger bug, a free-range culture that is made from sugar and ginger.
+It’s easy to catch the ginger bug at home to make your own, which is why it’s easy to make your own traditional ginger beer!

 Homemade ginger beer facts

-- It may ferment up to 0.5% alcohol; however, traditional ginger beer is not an alcoholic beverage.
+- It can ferment up to 0.5% alcohol; however, traditional ginger beer is not an alcoholic beverage.

-- This recipe is for ginger beer, but you could use your ginger bug to make other flavours of homemade soda or cranberry ginger ale.
+- This recipe is for ginger beer, but you could use your ginger bug to make cranberry ginger ale or other flavours of homemade soda.

 - Prep Time: 10 minutes